KDTV-DT: News operation

 It was not until December 1996 that KDTV launched an 11 p.m. newscast.
 By 2000, the station's news ratings were on the rise and beating the English-language stations among younger viewers.
 In November 2007, KDTV had the highest-rated newscast in the Bay Area among adults 25 to 54 in the 6 p.m. timeslot.
 This was the first occurrence in the market in which a Spanish-language news program earned higher ratings than those of its English-language counterparts.

 Technical information

 Subchannels

-The stations' digital signals are multiplexed, with KDTV-CD additionally carrying two subchannels of KFSF-DT:
+KDTV-DT broadcasts itself and KTSF from a transmitter facility on Mount Allison in Fremont.
+KDTV-DT and KDTV-CD broadcast Univision programming, with KDTV-CD additionally carrying two subchannels of KFSF-DT:

 Analog-to-digital conversion

 KDTV shut down its analog signal, over UHF channel 14, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 51, using PSIP to display KDTV's virtual channel as 14 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 14.

 After the 2016 incentive auction, multicultural independent station KTSF entered a channel sharing agreement with KDTV, after the station sold its spectrum in 2018.